jpoly1219/go-leetcode/brainstorm.md

 - Created an empty database `problems` using PostgreSQL.
 ### TODO:
 - Load `problems` database with problem sets.
+  - This is done in memory at the moment, will load database later.
 - Create a query in `controllers.go` to select all problems.
 More detailed queries will be implemented later.
 - Call the Go API with `fetch` inside `problemstore.js`.